-Typically run from late May through October, the Growing for Our Good program hosts drop-in urban food gardening skills training in the afternoon at the Iceland Teaching Garden.
-High school students may earn volunteer hours.
+Typically run from late May through October, the Growing for Our Good program hosts drop-in urban food gardening skills training at our teaching garden (705 Matheson Blvd.
+East, Mississauga).
+High school students can earn volunteer hours.
 To learn more about the popular Growing for Our Good program, see here

-for events that interest you, as each event accepting volunteer registration will have a form you can complete.
+for events that interest you, as each event has a different volunteer registration process.
 Shifts:

 Various times throughout the year, predominantly in the summer.

 PEYA is a regional network of over 1400 action-oriented students in Peel concerned about environmental issues and determined to make positive change.